Ashley Darcy-Mahoney

 Office Phone: 202-994-5397

-Ashley Darcy-Mahoney a neonatal nurse practitioner and researcher, has worked throughout her career to advance nursing research, education and practice, with a focus on neonatology, infant health and developmental pediatrics.
-Her research has led to the creation of programs that improve health and developmental outcomes for at-risk and preterm infants.
+Ashley Darcy-Mahoney, Ph.D., NNP, FAAN, is a dedicated neonatal nurse practitioner, researcher, and educator.
+Throughout her career, she has been at the forefront of advancing nursing research, education, and practice, with a specific focus on neonatology, infant health, and developmental pediatrics.
+Her unwavering commitment to improving the lives of at-risk and preterm infants has led to the development of groundbreaking programs that enhance their health and developmental outcomes.

-She is a fellow of the American Academy of Nurses, a 2017 Josiah Macy Scholar, was named among the Top 25 Pediatric Nursing Professors by nursepractitionerschools.com and has earned numerous awards, including the 2014 March of Dimes Nurse of the Year, Florida Association of Neonatal Nurses President’s Award and the Lillian Sholtis Brunner Award for Innovation from her alma mater, the University of Pennsylvania.
+Dr. Darcy-Mahoney's exceptional contributions to the field have been recognized through various accolades and grants.
+She was a RobertWood Johnson (RWJ) Nurse Faculty Scholar in 2014 and earned fellowship in the American Academy of Nurses in 2015.
+She has the distinction of being a 2017 Josiah Macy Scholar, and recognition as a rising star by Modern Healthcare in 2018.
+Furthermore, she has received esteemed awards, including the 2014 March of Dimes Nurse of the Year, the Florida Association of Neonatal Nurses President's Award, and the Lillian Sholtis Brunner Award for Innovation from her alma mater, the University of Pennsylvania.

 • Josiah Macy Scholar (2017)